fleek-platform/website/src/content/billing/frequently-asked-billing-questions/index.md

 ## What payment methods do you accept?

-We accept ACH transfers and credit card payments.
+We accept ACH transfers, credit cards and any other form of payment available within Stripe

 ## How often will I be billed?

-Every project will be charged a bill every month for the upgraded resource limits provided on the their respective plan.
+Each project will be billed monthly for their respective plan and resources.
 More information can be found on our [pricing](/pricing) page.

 ## Can I get a refund for unused services?

-Please refer to our [support center](/requests/new) for detailed information.
+Please write to us through our [Support Center](/requests/new) with detailed information about the circumstances and details related to your refund request, and we will evaluate it on a case-by-case basis.

 ## What should I do if I see an unauthorized charge on my account?